 One of the deepest jungle lodges in the Amazon Rainforest, the Tambopata Research Center is positioned near one of Amazonia’s largest clay licks where hundreds of bright and colorful macaw parrots gather at the clay.
 Because this is a deep Amazon lodge, from Puerto Maldonado you will first travel to the Refugio Amazonas Lodge and then travel the next day to the Tambopata Research Center.
 This is a fantastic stop-over as you can enjoy the Refugio’s canopy tower, spa room, and a variety of add-on activities.

 The parrots are the main reason researchers are drawn to the Tambopata Research Center to study macaw behavior and ecology, which means guests can interact with people studying the birds to learn more about these wonderful parrots.
-You can also choose from a variety of add-on activities, such as canopy climbing, kayaking, paddleboarding, and jungle mountain biking.
+You can also choose from a variety of extra activities, such as birdwatching, night walks and a sunset cruise.

 Because the Tambopata Research Center is located deep in the center of Tambopata National Reserve, the animals and plants are at carrying capacity for the environment.
 This means you will find one of the richest areas of animals.
 Also, to bump up the animals to see, the lodge is located near a diversity of habitats, such as terra firma, bamboo, floodplain, palm and riverine rainforest.